hamzaessaady/client-scout/README.md

 ## :sparkling_heart: Support me

 I just start to open-source almost everything I can, and I try to reply to everyone needing help using these projects.
-However, If you are using this project and happy with it and just want to **encourage** me to continue creating stuff.
+However, If you are using this project and happy with it and just want to **encourage** me to continue creating stuff, there are few ways you can do it :

 - **Giving proper credit when you use it, linking back to it :D**
 - **Starring and sharing the project :rocket:**